Fleetwood Mac: 2008–2013: Touring activity

 On 6 November 2009, Fleetwood Mac played the last show of the European leg of their Unleashed tour at London's Wembley Arena.
-Christine McVie was present in the audience.
+Christine McVie was in the audience.
 Nicks paid tribute to her from the stage to a standing ovation from the audience, saying that she thought about her former bandmate "every day", and dedicated that night's performance of "Landslide" to her.
-On 19 December 2009 Fleetwood Mac played the second-to-last show of their Unleashed tour to a sell-out crowd in New Zealand, at what was originally intended to be a one-off event at the TSB Bowl of Brooklands in New Plymouth.
+On 19 December 2009, Fleetwood Mac played the second-to-last show of their Unleashed tour to a sell-out crowd in New Zealand, at what was intended to be a one-off event at the TSB Bowl of Brooklands in New Plymouth.
 Tickets, after pre-sales, sold out within twelve minutes of public release.
 Another date, Sunday 20 December, was added and also sold out.
 The tour grossed $84,900,000 and was ranked No. 13 in the highest grossing worldwide tours of 2009.
 On 19 October 2010, Fleetwood Mac played a private show at the Phoenician Hotel in Scottsdale, Arizona for TPG (Texas Pacific Group).

 On 3 May 2011, the Fox Network broadcast an episode of Glee entitled "Rumours" that featured six songs from the band's 1977 album.
-The show sparked renewed interest in the band and its commercially most successful album, and Rumours re-entered the Billboard 200 chart at No. 11 in the same week that Nicks's new solo album In Your Dreams debuted at No. 6.
+The show sparked renewed interest in the band and its most commercially successful album, and Rumours re-entered the Billboard 200 chart at No.11 in the same week that Nicks's solo album In Your Dreams debuted at No.6.
 (She was quoted by Billboard saying that her new album was "my own little Rumours.")
 The two recordings sold about 30,000 and 52,000 units respectively.
 Music downloads accounted for 91 per cent of the Rumours sales.
 The spike in sales for Rumours represented an increase of 1,951%.
 It was the highest chart entry by a previously issued album since The Rolling Stones reissue of Exile On Main St. re-entered the chart at No. 2 on 5 June 2010.
 In an interview in July 2012 Nicks confirmed that the band would reunite for a tour in 2013.